LFuzessy/Fuzessy_et_al_2021-ELE/README.md

 # Fuzessy_et_al_2021-ELE
-Data and code supporting the results in the Ecology Letters paper DOI: 10.1111/ele.13918:
+Data and code supporting the results in the Ecology Letters paper https://doi.org/10.1111/ele.13918

 Title: Phylogenetic congruence between Neotropical primates and plants is driven by frugivory